RigoBlock/rigoblock-website/_grgtoken/05_incentives.md

 ---
 title: "GRG as the basis<br />of the incentives mechanism"
-subtitle: "06.
+subtitle: "05.
 Incentives"
-slug: "grgtoken-06-incentives"
+slug: "grgtoken-05-incentives"
+animation: true
 ---

 The Proof-of-Performance algorithm automatically rewards the pools operators.